saramah/boston/1955/README.txt

-Preprocess data first by

-python preprocessor.py [infile] [outfile]

-Then run parse.py.
+To use the parser, simply run

-python parse.py [outfile]
+python parse.py [infile]

+where [infile] is the file that you wish to parse.